Mishalzeera/goat-and-daisy-antiques/CHECKLIST.md

 workshop paid invoices show on customer invoice page and back button

-session order num var name for shop is shop_order_number for workshop is workshop_order_number

-get order number in the workshop model str
+get order number in the workshop model str and also the name of the ticket